 Put on salvation as your helmet, and take the sword of the Spirit, which is the word of God.
-Pray at all times and on every occasion in the power of the Holy Spirit.
+Always pray and on every occasion in the power of the Holy Spirit.
 Stay alert and be persistent in your prayers for all Christians everywhere."
 (Ephesians 6:10-18) Guess who Paul wrote these words to.
 Yes, to the Ephesians.
-So, let us gird ourselves for struggle ahead that lives may be changed and God may receive the glory.
+So, let us gird ourselves for struggle ahead that lives may be changed, and God may receive the glory.